 submit each one to you as they are completed.
 The

 individual students as needed.

-trainee must complete the Fiber U Premises Cabling online
+trainee should complete the Fiber U Premises Cabling online

 course and achieve their Fiber U Certificate of Completion